Dfmaaa/Samex/README.md

 # Samex
 ## What is it?
-Samex is a command line file editor.
-It can be used for basic file functions.
+Samex is a command line utility program.
 ## Prerequisites
 * Python(For interactive help)(not required if interactive help not needed)
 * Java(To run Samex)